lkiesow/python-feedgen/readme.md

 =============

 This module can be used to generate web feeds in both ATOM and RSS format.
-The included PodcastGenerator furthermore includes all of Apples RSS extension for Podcasts.
+The included PodcastGenerator can furthermore generate all of Apples RSS extension for Podcasts.

-It is licensed under the terms of both, the FreeBSD license and the LGPL.
+It is licensed under the terms of both, the FreeBSD license and the LGPLv3+.
 Choose the one which is more convenient for you.
 For more details have a look at license.bsd and license.lgpl.